 However, these skills are kind of prerequisites.
 So go for Career Counseling if you find it hard or not interested in certain above aspects.
 If you want to make a career in Actuaries you should enjoy certain habits.
 For instance, you should enjoy learning, solve complicated problems, writing and talking to people.

-In addition, you should also have the ability to work effectively alone or as part of a team, with interest in various historical, social, legislative, and political issues.
+Besides, you should also have the ability to work effectively alone or as part of a team, with interest in various historical, social, legislative, and political issues.
 Apart from this, you should have other personal characteristics like self-motivation, creativity, and also should be ambitious.

 But first, ask yourself do you want to make a career in actuaries?
 For any confusion, I will suggest you go for Career Counseling.

 If you are actuary your typical day will include the following activities.
-Like developing various new financial products, analyzing on risk related, conducting valuations of assets and liabilities, measuring, monitoring and mitigating various risks like enterprise risk, developing a product and testing of profits for an investment’s portfolio, doing assets and liability modeling, advising on various topics like investment strategies.
+Like developing various new financial products, analyzing on risk-related, conducting valuations of assets and liabilities, measuring, monitoring and mitigating various risks like enterprise risk, developing a product and testing of profits for an investment’s portfolio, doing assets and liability modeling, advising on various topics like investment strategies.

 Statistical methods are used by actuaries to estimate the probability of future events such as death, retirement, motor accident, movement of stock prices, etc. And on that basis, this calculation risk is analyzed and accordingly insurance these factors are kept in mind.